tngreene/XPlane2Blender-docs/v3.4/settings_reference/34_material_settings.md

 Due to some inconveniences of Blender's data model, some UI elements will be shown even if using them would result in an invalid OBJ or would have no affect.

 ## Relevant Blender Settings
+### Link
+``Link`` - The data-model linkage of the material **must be set to "Data"**.
+If you have materials that are linked by "Object", it is recommended to remove them to keep things neat

 ### Specular
 Setting | Default | Description | Requirement(s)
 ------- | ------- | ----------- | --------